-At December 31, 2020, no advances can be called by the FHLB.
-All borrowings from the FHLB are secured by a blanket lien on "qualified collateral" defined principally as 61-77% of the carrying value of first mortgage loans on certain owner-occupied residential property, 77% of the carrying value of first mortgage loans on certain non-owner-occupied residential property, 76% of the carrying value of first mortgage loans on certain multi-family residential property and 65% of the carrying value of loans on certain commercial property.
-In addition, qualified collateral includes 93% of the fair value of all debt securities.
-See Note 3.
-As of December 31, 2020, the Bank can borrow up to approximately \$1.296 billion to meet its borrowing needs, based on the Bank's available qualified collateral.
+At December 31, 2021, no advances can be called by the FHLB.
+All borrowings from the FHLB are secured by a blanket lien on "qualified collateral" defined principally as 73-82% of the carrying value of first mortgage loans on certain owner-occupied residential property, 77% of the carrying value of first mortgage loans on certain non-owner-occupied residential property, 76% of the carrying value of first mortgage loans on certain multi-family residential property and 65% of the carrying value of loans on certain commercial property.
+As of December 31, 2021, the Bank can borrow up to approximately \$1.576 billion to meet its borrowing needs, based on the Bank's available qualified collateral.